PirateQueen890/startup/public/README.md

 ## React Deliverable

-* **Prerequisite: Simon React deployed to your production environment --**
+* **Prerequisite: Simon React deployed to your production environment --** Completed.
+Use simon subdomain to access.
 * **Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page --**
 * **Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable --**
 * **Prerequisite: At least 10 git commits spread consistently throughout the assignment period --**
 * **Bundled using Vite --**